drschwabe/underpouch/README.md

 ##  _pouch
-underscore API for querying & modifying documents in a PouchDB.
+Underscore API for querying & modifying documents in a PouchDB.

 ```